rockorager/libvaxis/USAGE.md

 Everything after this can be left up to user code, or brought into an event loop to be a more abstract application layer.
 One important part of handling the events is to update the Vaxis struct with discovered terminal capabilities.
-This let's Vaxis know what features it can use.
+This lets Vaxis know what features it can use.
 For example, the Kitty Keyboard protocol, in-band-resize reports, and Unicode width measurements are just a few examples.